Accessible Voting and Services

 Ballot pickup and/or Delivery Program

 Starting 29 days before the election up until Election Day, the Department facilitates ballot pick up and delivery.
 Any voter may authorize a person to pick up and return a ballot on his or her behalf.
-Voters may use the Ballot Pickup Authorization Form or submit their own written authorization.
+Voters may use the Ballot Pickup Authorization Form (PDF) or submit their own written authorization.
 The written authorization must be signed under penalty of perjury and include the voter’s name, date of birth, residential address, and the name of person authorized to pick up the ballot.

 Upon request, if the voter is homebound, in the hospital, in a residential care facility, or otherwise unable to go to the polls, the Department can deliver or pick up a ballot for the voter.
 On Election Day, the Department organizes personnel dedicated solely to delivering and picking up ballots for voters who find themselves unable to make it to the polls.

 If you require additional assistance to receive or return your ballot, please contact the Department using the contact form, or call (415) 554-4375.

 Residential Care Facility, Hospital, and Inmate Voting Programs

 The Department has targeted programs in place to provide election-related services to people in convalescent and residential care facilities, hospitals, and detention facilities.
 These programs include voter registration, vote-by-mail ballot application, ballot pickup or delivery, assistance in reading and/or marking the ballot, and other services as needed.